Before: Dank, Dark and Dreary. After: With lightly tinted rose colored glasses!

 Ther are other colors of course, and all of them do different things.
 Here are a few of my tips on selecting tint colors and tint depths-

 Pink- Pink, or rose tints offer better contrast and have a warm feel to them.(My personal fav!)
 As you go from light 15-30% tints to 45-60% the pink color gets more rose-like.

 Blue- Blue tints are the opposite of pink.
 They do not provide better contrast but do give you a 'cool' feeling like you're playing bass in a dub-reggae band in a ganja filled room in a small night club in Portland...Or something like that.

-Brown- Brown tints give you better contrast and look cool.
-They tend to blend better with most everyones skin tones so dont stand out as much as blue or pink.
+Brown- (Now with Mojo BluBlock) provides you with good contrast and looks cool.
+They tend to blend better with most everyones skin tones so dont stand out as much as blue or pink or amber.
 Great for sunglasses, especially for driving.
 (Please do not wear reading glasses while driving!)
 Good for indoor use at 15% nighttime, 30% daytime.
 Outdoors you would want 45%-60% as sunglasses.

 A note about tint depths- As lenses get deeper in color from 15-60+% they get darker and more intense in color.
-A 15% pink tint looks different in color than does a 60% pink tint.
+A 15% tint looks different in color than does a 60% tint.
 Colors deepen and get darker.
-As they go deeper, pink becomes rose, blue becomes indigo, brown becomes grayer, and grey becomes blacker.
-(Dark yellow is gold, right?)
+As they go deeper:

 All prices are in USD